Robert Fellmeth: CAI structure

-Teaching and Clinics
+Teaching and clinics

-Since 1989, Robert Fellmeth has focused on child advocacy.
+Since 1989, Fellmeth has focused on child advocacy.
 He developed a Child Rights law school course that covers issues of policy influence, court access, poverty and opportunity, education, nutrition, disability and other rights, as well as the traditional civil liberties material.
 His text for juvenile law, Child Rights and Remedies, is in its third edition (Clarity Press, 2002, 2006, 2011).
 The CAI academic program also includes clinics where students are certified by the State Bar to represent abused children in juvenile dependency court, and work on behalf of accused delinquents in juvenile delinquency court.
 It also include a "policy clinic" allowing students to work with the professional litigators and lobbyists of CAI in San Diego, Sacramento, and Washington D.C., where it has offices and attorney staff. [www.caichildlaw.org] As with the "public interest law" program of CPIL, which offers a "Public Interest Law" Concentration designation at graduation, students can obtain credit and graduation acknowledgment in a "Child Rights Concentration".
 The Child Rights Concentration combines CAI courses with the special education clinic and other courses offered by USD's School of Law and School of Education.

 CAI brings test litigation, intervenes in rulemaking, and lobbies.
 It has sponsored various enacted bills in California since 1990, including the "Kid's Plates" (California auto license plates with a heart, plus sign, hand shape or heart) to fund child protection programs, and safety laws concerning swimming pools, kids in cars, bicycle helmets, and playgrounds.
 CAI has also been active in sponsoring legislation in the areas of child support collection, homeless youth, and child welfare.
 From 1991 to 2004 CAI published a 650-page California Children's Budget— detailing the demographic data and federal/state/local spending relevant to child poverty, nutrition, health, disability, education (k-12 and higher), protection, and delinquency.
 Since 1998, it has issued an annual Legislative Report Card on the performance of the State Legislature, including a score or grade for each legislator.
 CAI also publishes a Children's Regulatory Law Reporter, summarizing rulemaking by the major agencies affecting children (especially the Departments of Health Services, Social Services, and Education).